 Use the Export to image button to get the image of a limit test graph, useful for future documentation.

-By convention, a sample track is displayed even if it does not have any assignment to the substance.
-In this case, no result is computed and the track has an associated N/A label.
+by convention, a sample track is displayed even if it does not have any assignment to the substance.
+In this case, no result is computed and the track has an associated icon.